 Tips To Avoid Spending Too Much Post-Pandemic

-With spring fever coupled with the added restlessness of pandemic restrictions and $1,400 stimulus checks hitting bank accounts across the nation, Americans are primed and ready to get out there and spend.
+There’s no question that Americans are primed and ready to get out there and spend.
 But under these conditions, there’s a risk of overspending.
 Here’s what you need to do to avoid it.

 Evaluate Your Financial Habits